Drzewica Formation: Megaflora

 Lublin lias is dominated by cycads and Bennetites Ginkgoales and seed ferns occur sporadically, all on a conglomerate with numerous species occurs in the bottom, where the deposits are filled with of coal, mudstone, sandstone and clay siderite (reworked from the Carboniferous), as well as pebbles from Devonian limestones.
 Vegetation mostly grew outside the sedimentation area, as well as on shores and shallows.

-At the Śmiłów Quarry, plant remains are know, and are interpreted as derived from an aeolian rework, with the plants buried in growth position by barrier crest aeolian dunes.
+At the Śmiłów Quarry, plant remains are known, and are interpreted as derived from an aeolian rework, with the plants buried in growth position by barrier crest aeolian dunes.
 Szydłówek quarry host also a nearshore-foreshore-backshore/eolian setting, where the flora is dominated by woody trunks, plant root moulds and impressions of drifted woody trunks, that suggest the presence of large coniferous forests around the Szydłówek tracksite.
 Plants here thrive on the foredune are exposed to salt spray, strong wind, and burial by blowing and accumulating sand.
-Ferns like Matonia braunii maybe worked as dune stabilisers, like the extant plant Leymus arenarius.